 All students who do not participate in team sports also take Physical Education each year that are at Chinquapin.

-Piano, Guitar, Choir, Studio Art, Ceramics, Journalism, Performing Arts, and Yearbook are available as one-half credit electives for 9th-12th grade students.
+Piano, Guitar, Choir, Studio Art, Ceramics, Journalism, Performing Arts, Speech & Debate, and Yearbook are available as one-half credit electives for 9th-12th grade students.
 All students must take two half-credit courses in a Fine Art.